zhouyc98/auto-rule-transform/README.md

   git clone https://github.com/Zhou-Yucheng/auto-rule-transform.git
   cd auto-rule-transform
   ```
 - Install the requirements
   ```
   pip install -r requirements.txt
   ```

 ### Semantic labeling

 This repo uses [Pytorch](https://pytorch.org/) for training deep learning models.
-Please ensure that you have already installed Pytorch>=1.4.0 version.
 You can follow the official [get-started](https://pytorch.org/get-started/locally/) to install it.

-Note: if you want to train the model using 16bit-float acceleration, please install the [apex](https://github.com/NVIDIA/apex) package manually; otherwise, you may would like to comment the `from apex import amp` line in train.py.
+Note: if you want to train the model using 16bit-float acceleration, please ensure your Pytorch version >= 1.6, because we use the Pytorch native module [torch.cuda.amp](https://pytorch.org/docs/stable/amp.html) which is introduced in Pytorch 1.6.
+Otherwise, you may would like to comment the `from torch.cuda.amp import autocast, GradScaler` line and remove two `with autocast()` statements in train.py.

-Run train.py, and then you will get the trained model in src/models and the log file in src/logs/train.log
+Run train.py, and then you will get the trained model in src/models and the log file in src/logs/train.log.

   ```
 cd src
 python3 train.py
   ```
+For more information about usages, run `python3 train.py -h`

 The best model trained in this research is BertZh-f777029c.pth, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1hwm9h0Z-ocNijgLmbBltmarFe3CAmAbt/view?usp=sharing) or [百度网盘](https://pan.baidu.com/s/1iq1_13DHfZZrH6Z5TBrg0Q) (提取码 8hys).
 If you want to report the performance of it, put it in src/models/ and run:

   ```